esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 ## Credits
 - Icons are from https://feathericons.com/ .
 The resulting PNG is passed first through https://compresspng.com/ before being converted to base64 using https://www.base64-image.de/
 - The spinner is based on https://github.com/jlong/css-spinners
-- Minifiying of index.htm is done by : https://css-minifier.com/ (css) + https://www.javascriptminifier.com/ (js) + https://www.willpeavy.com/tools/minifier/ (html)
+- Minifiying of index.htm is done using the command line version of https://kangax.github.io/html-minifier/
+- Idea of embedding webpage in code borrowed from https://github.com/me-no-dev/ESPAsyncWebServer